-“This year, we are carrying 12 different holiday Advent calendars, the most we have ever done,” says Shelly Pritchett, one of the people responsible for the design and packaging of not just these Advent calendars but so many other packaged gifts.
+“This year, we are carrying 12 different holiday Advent calendars,” says Shelly Pritchett, one of the people responsible for the design and packaging of not just these Advent calendars but so many other packaged gifts.

-These include full 24-day calendars, starting with the crown jewel, the Best of Harry & David Advent Calendar, which contains its prime products, including Moose Munch, baklava, fruit galette cookies, pepper & onion relish, and even a gold-wrapped Royal Riviera pear; the Advent Cookie Calendar; the decidedly non-edible 2022 Limited Edition Advent Calendar, Beauty & Spa Countdown Calendar; and the Deluxe Advent Calendar, which is shaped like a board game, with small boxes containing six different delicious handcrafted chocolates.
+These include full 24-day calendars, starting with the crown jewel, the Best of Harry & David Advent Calendar, which contains its prime products, including Moose Munch, baklava, fruit galette cookies, pepper & onion relish, and even a gold-wrapped Royal Riviera pear; the Advent Cookie Calendar; the Beauty & Spa Countdown Calendar; and the Deluxe Advent Calendar, which is shaped like a board game, with small boxes containing six different delicious handcrafted chocolates (112 in total!).
 Everybody’s a winner!

 “The advent calendars all start with the Harry & David product.
-Once the food elements are chosen, each compartment is created to fit the edible element and the desired structure,” Pritchett explains.
+Once the food elements are chosen, each compartment is created to fit the consumable element and the desired structure,” Pritchett explains.

 What was the most elaborate design for Pritchett’s team?

-Developing the structure of the Wood Keepsake Advent gift involved several teams, says Pritchett, including design, engineering, product development, and merchants, who all met weekly to collaborate on each step.
+Developing the structure of the Limited Edition 24 Days of Treats Advent Calendar gift involved several teams, says Pritchett, including design, engineering, product development, and merchants, who all met weekly to collaborate on each step.
 Despite this coordination, there was one hiccup.
 “The first sample of the Advent calendar was sized to fit multiple items, but the prototype was bigger than a standard mantle would hold,” Pritchett says.
 “Back to the drawing board, and after five months of development, we finalized a 24-day Advent calendar that we hope will make recipients happy for many years to come.”

 Check them all out for yourself, right here!